otsmr/websocket/README.md

 # from scratch
-Implementing the WebSocket protocol in C++ from scratch.
+Implementing the WebSocket protocol in C++ and Rust from scratch.

 # goal
-The primary goal is **to learn C++ on a project**.
+The primary goal is **to learn stuff on a project**.
 The goal is to implement the **WebSocket** protocol from scratch.
 I like to implement everything I need to do this myself, like SHA-1.
 Finally, once I have implemented all the MUST requirements, I want to find security vulnerabilities in my implementation (one is currently becoming a new CTF Challenge :^)), as well as intentionally add a few of my own to make CTFs challenges.

 ## standards